Plant medicine works, but many people can't access it due to personal and systemic barriers.

 The medicine we grow goes directly to herbalists who provide care to marginalized communities.
 We donate everything we grow, and any funds we raise go to growing, processing, and packaging herbal remedies.

-We support clinics engaged in anti-oppression work, including supporting First Nations, POC, Queer, Trans, migrant, refugee, houseless, and low-income populations.
+We support individuals and groups engaged in anti-oppression work, including supporting First Nations, BIPOC, Queer, Trans, migrant, refugee, houseless, low-income populations, and people who use drugs.

 We also recognize that more people are wild-harvesting medicine, as they remember the value of our local flora.
 We love connecting to plants, but we don't want harvests to inflict damage on our local ecosystems.
 When we use the landscapes of the city to grow medicine, we protect precious plants and First Nations territories.